sara-ahrari/weather-app/README.md

 ## Description

-his is the backend for a weather app where users can query based on the city and the type of data they are looking for, whether it's current conditions or a forecast.
+This is the backend for a weather app where users can query based on the city and the type of data they are looking for, whether it's current conditions or a forecast.
 This API utilizes the API from https://openweathermap.org/ to fetch the weather information.
 The project is documented using Swagger.

 ## Running the Project